jhannah-netlify/notes.jays.net/content/blog/scuba/scuba.md

 Before open water certification:

 * **0** (2007) Shark Dive Xtreme.
 Quick safety class then they throw you in.
 No fins.
+Overweighted, you walk around on the bottom.
 Manly Sea Life Sanctuary.
 Manly, Australia.
 * **-1** (2007) "Resort certified" for scuba on Heron Island, Great Barrier Reef, Australia.